Projects per year

 Analysis of the coupled dynamic response of an offshore floating multi-purpose platform for the blue economyLi, L., Ruzzo, C., Collu, M., Gao, Y., Failla, G. & Arena, F., 1 Dec 2020, In: Ocean Engineering.
 217, 107943.

-Analysis of the coupled dynamics of an offshore floating multi-purpose platform, part B: hydro-elastic analysis with flexible support platformRuzzo, C., Failla, G., Arena, F., Collu, M., Li, L. & Mariotti, A., 12 Apr 2019.
+Analysis of the coupled dynamics of an offshore floating multi-purpose platform, part B: hydro-elastic analysis with flexible support platformRuzzo, C., Failla, G., Arena, F., Collu, M., Li, L. & Mariotti, A., 12 Apr 2019, (E-pub ahead of print).
 8 p.

 Research output: Contribution to conference › Proceeding › peer-reviewOpen AccessFile